mxw/moltres/README.md

       PRIMARY KEY (`cmd`,`user_id`)
     ) ENGINE=InnoDB DEFAULT CHARSET=latin1

 Create a Discord bot account by following [these steps](discord-bot).
+When adding Moltres to your server, you must grant it the following permissions in the channels in which it's active:
+- Read Messages
+- Send Messages
+- Manage Messages
+- Embed Links
+- Read Message History
+- Use External Emojis
+- Add Reactions

 Finally, add a file `config.js` in the repo's root directory with the following
 structure: